Birmjune/RISC-V/README.md

 # RISC-V
 RISC-V CPU implementation using BSV (BlueSpec Verilog)

 This repo has some basic function implementation and RISC-V implementation using BSV.
 Also it has the solution for the famous bomb lab (by CMU) for Computer Architecture.
+You can test the RISC-V implementation by compiling as ./risc-v -c and executing by ./risc-v -r.

 The materials and labs are from SNU Computer Architecture (2025 Spring).
 The rough explanations for the labs are provided below.

 ## Lab explanation